masa2146/arduino-temperature-streaming-demo/README.md

 ### ESP8266
 In order to manipulate the ESP8266 WiFi shield it is necessary to install additional components on the Arduino IDE.
 This will allow you to configure the compilation options of the code that will be sent to the component and use the methods and libraries to manipulate the connections.
-The installation process is detailed in the [official ESP8266 repository for Arduino] (https://github.com/esp8266/Arduino.git), but basically, the installation can be carried out using two methods:
+The installation process is detailed in the [official ESP8266 repository for Arduino](https://github.com/esp8266/Arduino.git), but basically, the installation can be carried out using two methods:

 #### Using the Arduino IDE Board Manager
 1. Start the Arduino IDE and open the Preferences window under the File tab.